 If you want great results, don’t improvise your way around a campaign, even if it’s cheap.
 Instead, use all of your lead’s data to effectively plan your lead nurturing campaigns and lead them to conversion.

 Nowadays, there are so many ways to automate lead generation and management, so it can be easy to fall into the trap of automating everything.
 However, there are still areas where a human being is better than an algorithm.

-How you can apply it
+How can you apply it

 Since all your leads aren’t equal, why treat them like they are?
-Even when advertising the exact same thing (such as an event), gather all the information you can about your leads, in order to group them together.
+Even when advertising the exact same thing (such as an event), gather all the information you can about your leads in order to group them together.
 Then you can cater to their needs.

 The more relevant your content is, the more likely it is that they’ll reply.

 4. Manage your leads to give you more leads